harvard-acc/gem5-aladdin/README.md

   ```

 This will build an optimized version of the gem5 binary (gem5.opt) for the
 specified architecture.
+You do *not* need to build Aladdin separately, unless
-You can also replace `gem5.opt` with `gem5.debug` to
+you want to run Aladdin on its own.
+You can also replace `gem5.opt` with
-build a binary suitable for use with a debugger.
+`gem5.debug` to build a binary suitable for use with a debugger.
 See
 http://www.gem5.org/Build_System for more details and options.

 The basic source release includes these subdirectories: